 Cost efficiency is often one of the most important aspects within manufacturing businesses and that should extend to the network as well.
 Traditional networking solutions often rely heavily on Multiprotocol Label Switching (MPLS) links, which, while reliable, are expensive and can strain IT budgets.
 SD-WAN, on the other hand, allows manufacturers to leverage more cost-effective broadband connections without compromising on performance or reliability.
 This reduction in reliance on costly MPLS links results in substantial savings and improving both Operational Expenditure (OPEX) and Capital Expenditure (CAPEX).

 Case studies reflect these savings with a global manufacturer reporting a 50% reduction in network costs after switching to an SD-WAN solution.
-This enables tbe organisation to reinvest the savings into their production facilities, improving operational efficiency and expanding their product lines.
+This enables the organisation to reinvest the savings into their production facilities, improving operational efficiency and expanding their product lines.
 This means that the switch to SD-WAN directly assisted in the company increasing their market share.

 Enhanced Visibility and Control